saucecode/ripcord-api/README.md

 `send_presence_change(presence)`
 Changes the status of the user. `presence` can be one of `idle`, `online`, `dnd`, `invisible`.

+`retrieve_servers()`
+Retrieves a list of all the servers the current user is a member of.

 `retrieve_server_channels(serverid)`
 Retrieves a list of channels in the server given by `serverid`.
 This will return ALL channels that exist, including voice channels, and channels that you are not a member of.